yugabyte/platform-go-client/v2/docs/CommunicationPortsSpec.md

 `func (o *CommunicationPortsSpec) HasYsqlServerRpcPort() bool`

 HasYsqlServerRpcPort returns a boolean if a field has been set.

+### GetInternalYsqlServerRpcPort

+`func (o *CommunicationPortsSpec) GetInternalYsqlServerRpcPort() int32`

+GetInternalYsqlServerRpcPort returns the InternalYsqlServerRpcPort field if non-nil, zero value otherwise.

+### GetInternalYsqlServerRpcPortOk

+`func (o *CommunicationPortsSpec) GetInternalYsqlServerRpcPortOk() (*int32, bool)`

+GetInternalYsqlServerRpcPortOk returns a tuple with the InternalYsqlServerRpcPort field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInternalYsqlServerRpcPort

+`func (o *CommunicationPortsSpec) SetInternalYsqlServerRpcPort(v int32)`

+SetInternalYsqlServerRpcPort sets InternalYsqlServerRpcPort field to given value.

+### HasInternalYsqlServerRpcPort

+`func (o *CommunicationPortsSpec) HasInternalYsqlServerRpcPort() bool`

+HasInternalYsqlServerRpcPort returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)